ratschlab/metagraph/metagraph/docs/source/sequence_assembly.rst

 Basic assembly
 --------------

-See how to assemble simple contigs and unitigs in :ref:`transform to sequences<to-sequences>`.
+See how to assemble simple contigs and unitigs in :ref:`to_sequences`.

 Differential assembly
 ---------------------